 You may also like: 7 Fall Foodie Destinations in the U.S.

 Asheville, North Carolina

 If you don’t want a daunting city for a solo getaway in the fall, you can look to Asheville, North Carolina.
-While not too small and not overwhelming in size, Asheville sits in western North Carolina, right on the cusp of the Blue Ridge Mountains.
+While it’s neither small nor overwhelming in size, Asheville sits in western North Carolina, right on the cusp of the Blue Ridge Mountains.
 You can catch one of the most dramatic displays of foliage in the U.S. in this area, as the Blue Ridge Mountains are home to more than 100 species of deciduous trees.
-And luckily for solo travelers, the leaf peeping season is one of the longest and most vibrant in the country.
+And, luckily for solo travelers, the leaf-peeping season is one of the longest and most vibrant in the country.
 When you need a break from taking in the changing colors, Asheville answers with loads of funky coffee shops and breweries to duck into for an afternoon pick-me-up.
 The city boasts a large artist population, proving ideal for anyone looking to roam through museums, galleries, bookstores, and antique shops.
 If you come in October, you can plan your visit around the Asheville Oktoberfest.
-Great for solo travelers, the event features plenty of beer tastings, live bands and food.
+Great for solo travelers, the event features plenty of beer tastings, live bands, and food.

 San Diego, California